Byron/depot/src/md/meta-db.md

 * even though transactions should be part of the system, in-memory-only applications should have no trouble with it or much overhead.
 * constraints allow to specify that, for example, upon deletion of one entity, or disconnection of a particular property, the respective entity should be deleted automatically as well.
 This functionality is similar to what's available in SQL, which greatly helps to keep a model conistent automatically.
     * Alternatively, or as a first step, one could consider implementing some sort of garbage collector, which determines which entities are stray and can be deleted for that reason.
+* It should be easy to attach a time-variant data store which tracks all values a particular attribute has seen over time.
+The storage can be a storage different from the one keeping the actual value
+    + It looks like a node has properties has meta-properties, where properties are meta-data of a node, meta-properties are meta-data on properties.
+    + Code can be attached to sets of meta-properties in the form of ... interfaces ?
+* Allow dependency dirty tracking.
+Therefore, when writes are done, delegates should be able to hook in to the pending transaction, and for example analyse dependencies in the graph and set downstream properties dirty.
+This kind of dirty-tracking would also require meta-properties to be added easily.
+* Data providers can be offline, which renders all links into their data stale.
+This should be handled nicely by the code working on it, without being forced to check everything all the time, ideally.

 ### data model